egorsmkv/ukrainian-onnx-model/README.md

 ## Demo

-The quantized version the ONNX model is running of a **Jetson Nano**:
+The quantized version the ONNX model is running on a **Jetson Nano** computer:

 <img src="./files/jnano_terminal.jpg" width="400">

-Jetson Nano is charged by a Powerbank:
+Jetson Nano is charged by a Power Bank:

 <img src="./files/jnano_photo.jpg" width="400">